Chaos Calls 04: Behind the Lines

 I bark at him, “Sherwood Forest.”

-He smiles, and replies, “Oregon Pine.
+He smiles as he replies, “Oregon Pine.
 Urgent message, Sir,” while he holds out an envelope.

-Nodding to him, I say, “Good.
+While nodding to him I say, “Good.
 Start alerting everyone to be ready to leave sometime tomorrow.
 We should have several days to get set up for the next messenger at Peter’s Pass.”
-He smiles, and leaves.
+He smiles as he leaves.

-Mid-morning the next day Jack reports the messenger riding fast to the south on his way back to Seaside Citadel.
-I smile at him, and blow my whistle hard.
+Mid-morning of the next day Jack reports the messenger riding fast to the south on his way back to Seaside Citadel.
+I smile at him then blow my whistle hard.
 Suddenly the almost empty town is very busy with people walking out from between or behind buildings ready to ride north.

 In minutes I’m leading a group down the road on our way to the Road Project to take out the Brotherhood troops and to recruit an army to help build and defend a fortress at Peter’s Pass.
 I’ve Kira, Bridget, Victor, ten of the conscripts, and Tip with his two dogs going with me.

 Mid-afternoon we come upon a column of a few hundred prisoners on the road.
 Monk says, “I recognise the troops.
-Take out the officer and the sergeant, then the rest will join us.”
-I grin, and nod yes.
+Take out the officer and the sergeant then the rest will join us.”
+I grin as I nod yes.

 The Road Project